whitmo/jstools/README.txt

  JSTools
 =========

-'JSTools' is a collection of utilities used by the openlayers development team for managing javascript.
+'JSTools' is a collection of utilities for managing JavaScript libraries.

 Install
 =======

-until jstools is released into pypi, we suggest checking out jstools and installing using either 'python setup.py install' or 'python setup.py develop' from within your checkout.
+Until jstools is released into pypi, we suggest checking out jstools and installing using either 'python setup.py install' or 'python setup.py develop' from within your checkout.